Buyers guide to steam irons and steam generators

 Let's be honest - ironing can be a real chore and many of us don't like doing it!
 In fact research has shown that when it comes to doing the ironing, most people will want to get out of the way as quickly as possible.

 However, help is at hand with today's modern steam irons and steam generator irons (also known as steam generators or steam generating irons).
-The range has never been wider and there are many innovations that can help you cut through your ironing quickly and effectively.
+The choice has never been greater and there are many innovations that can help you cut through your ironing quickly and effectively.

 There are two main types of iron available: